dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/toggleBtwnScrptsBlockdAndAllowdAtBraveShield/README.md

 &nbsp;

+#### Procedure

 *PS!
 Instead of doing toggle with one shortcut, using 2 shortcuts here.
 One will allow and the other will block.*

 To allow: